 If you have questions about how to choose the best knife for your kitchen, then welcome.
 Next is the question what do you mean by a knife?
 The knife that is fashionable, as well as durable, is a quality knife.
 And you also want to purchase it at a reasonable price, don't you?

-When you’ll go shopping, you’ll find different brands and styles for different purposes.
-But consider some facts before you pick one and bring it in your home.
+When you go shopping, you’ll find different brands and styles for different purposes.
+But consider some facts before you pick one and bring it to your home.
 Below are some tips that’ll help you select the best one for you.

 Tips for Kitchen Knives

-- Know your purpose.
-Knives vary in size shape and different knives will serve you a variety of needs.
+1. Know your purpose.
+Knives vary in size shape, and different knives will serve you a variety of needs.
 So the first step is to decide.
 For what purpose you’re buying one.
 You’ve different options

 - Multi-purpose utility knife